natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 A famous whitepaper by Google estimated that only 0.1% of the effort that goes into building maintainable ML models in production is writing the model training code.

-This phenomenon is what is known as the hidden technical debt in ML systems in production, and also what has been termed by industry as Machine Learning Operations (MLOps), which has become an umbrella term to refer to the mentioned technical debt.
+This phenomenon is known as the hidden technical debt of ML systems in production, and also what has been termed by industry as Machine Learning Operations (MLOps), which has become an umbrella term to refer to the mentioned technical debt.

 Below is a visual explanation to support the above statistics, taken direct from Google's whitepaper: